-In the heart of the Campania Apennines, Hirpinia is surrounded by its mountains, which represent the natural boundaries compared to the regions around.
+In the heart of the Apennines, Hirpinia is surrounded by mountains, which represent the natural boundaries compared to the regions around.
 In the north west is located the chain of the Partenio (once sheltered for the brigands) with a succession of summits from which the most famous, even though it is the antepenultimate in height, is the one from Montevergine, which welcomes the homonym sanctuary.
-Treasure chest of a biological diversity both vegetal and animal, the Partenio mounts are covered by a dense vegetation which changes according to the altitude.
+Treasure chest of a biological diversity both vegetal and animal, the Partenio mounts are covered by a dense vegetation that changes according to the altitude.
 For the protection of this considerable natural heritage, the Partenio Regional Park has been created between the provinces of Avellino, Benevento, Caserta and the Metropolitan Area of Naples.

 However, in the North, there are the Daunia mountains, which take their name from the close region of Puglia with which they are divided: made of calcareous clay, characterised by its altitude rather low.
 This is a common characteristic of every elevation in the western part of the Irpinia, particularly the part of the Apennines ridge between the well known Sella di Ariano, which is the mountain pass connecting the Ufita river and the Miscano to the Cervaro valley, and the high grand of Baronia.
 On the ridge, the highland of Formicoso with an altitude of 800 meters high has to be considered.
 In the wooded Irpinia it can be distinguished by a lack of trees.
 This is what has made the area perfect for pasture and extensive cultivation of wheat and vegetables.